Black Sect Esoteric Buddhism

 Since the early 1980’s, numerous sanctuary shrines known as Yun Shi Jing She were also set up worldwide.
 Most of them are actually housed in the homes of disciples’ for the purpose of local group meditations.

-The Fourth and Fifth Stage of Black Sect Tantric Buddhism seek to modernize ancient Buddhist teachings by incorporating contemporary concepts in order to interpret old-age doctrines.
+The Fourth and Fifth Stage of Black Sect Esoteric Buddhism seek to modernize ancient Buddhist teachings by incorporating contemporary concepts in order to interpret old-age doctrines.
 It emphasizes the convergence of Buddhist spiritual practices into the realities of everyday life, rather than promoting a strict adherence to a ritualistic, reclusive and monastic life style.
 His Holiness the late Grandmaster Lin Yun therefore did not encourage, nor did he oppose leaving one’s mundane life to become a monk or a nun, because he believed that leaving mundane life is only one of the ways to achieve spiritual attainment, but certainly not the only way.

-His Holiness Lin Yun always encouraged the disciples of Black Sect Tantric Buddhism to diligently pursue their professional careers in the mundane world and contribute to promoting the well-being of their communities.
+His Holiness Lin Yun always encouraged the disciples of Black Sect Esoteric Buddhism to diligently pursue their professional careers in the mundane world and contribute to promoting the well-being of their communities.
 He taught that disciples should pursue correct religious beliefs, foster spiritual lives through meditation and self-cultivation, assist the needy with loving hearts, avoid negative and sinful conducts, and help others in acts of compassion.

 The Temple sponsors a variety of educational activities and services which include lectures, classes, workshops, retreats, and blessings.
 Topics ranged from Theory of Ch'i, practical approaches of I-Ching, Feng Shui, holistic healing, sacred transcendental cures, Chinese folklore, spiritual growth and meditation methods.
 Until 2010, His Holiness the late Grandmaster Lin Yun led all teachings and since his passing, Her Holiness Khadro Crystal Chu Rinpoche assumed this responsibility.